Limits as x → ∞ or x → −∞The process by which we determine limits... | Channels for Pearson+

 Limits at Infinity

-Limits at infinity involve finding the behavior of a function as the input approaches positive or negative infinity.
-This concept helps determine the end behavior of functions, particularly rational functions, by analyzing how the terms grow or shrink as x becomes very large or very small.
-Understanding limits at infinity is crucial for evaluating the asymptotic behavior of functions.
+Limits at infinity involve finding the behavior of a function as the variable approaches positive or negative infinity.
+This concept helps determine the end behavior of functions, particularly rational functions, by analyzing the dominant terms that influence the function's growth or decay.

 Recommended video: